 |Google Marketing Platform||Apple Search Ads||Google Ads||Snapchat||Tencent Social Ads||Yahoo!
 Search Ads||Verizon Media|

-To begin working with a partner:
+What you need to to to begin working with a partner:

-- Set up an account with the partner
+- Set up an account with the partner.

-- Begin to attribute ad network installs and record post-install events
+- Begin to attribute ad network installs and record post-install events.

 Partner types in the ecosystem